 As well as your physical health, being active can also have a positive impact on your mental wellbeing.

 When we exercise, we use up energy and increase blood flow and oxygen around our bodies.
-This in turn, strengthens our muscles, keeps our heart healthy and improves our joints.
+As a result, we strengthen our muscles, keep our hearts healthy, and improve our joints.

-Physical exercise makes us feel good about ourselves, gives us confidence and improves our mood and alertness.
+Physical activity makes us feel better about ourselves, boosts our confidence, and enhances our mood and attentiveness.

 Being active doesn’t have to be a chore.
 Equally, for those people that thrive on exercise, we don’t need to overwork ourselves.
 If you have a disability or long-term health condition, find out about getting active with a disability.